DJ824/orderbook-reconstruction/README.md

 <img width="769" alt="image" src="https://github.com/user-attachments/assets/8c2e4505-78e2-4374-b3e9-344ca1f85fb6">

 Over here we see a market trade message come in at timestamp ending at 11, side is Ask, at price 5300.25 for 2 lots.
 The next few messages sharing the same timestamp take into account what happens on the book when the market order takes place.
 We see that one order gets filled ending in order id 16, and the next gets filled at order id 17.
 We then see cancellation messages for those same id's at the same time, which shows the effect of the market order clearing the size of the limit order and removing from the book.
 Common implementations just read in the effect of the market order, but I thought it would be a fun challenge to implement market orders themselves.
 My implementation ignores the fill message, by reading in the trade message, making the action of the market order hit the book, then reading the cancellation message, removing the filled limit order.
-Next step would be to ignore all cancellation messages that occur after market orders, in order to have the true effect.
-Could do this by having simply checking size and removing orders.
+We accomplish this by accessing the limit object that the price of the trade order represents, then iterating through the list of orders until all size of the market order has been depleted.

+Update:
+Added database integration (QuestDB using Influx Line Protocol) for book snapshots/message, gui to visualize the book using d3.js and web workers to improve performance, and a backtesting framework incorporating a 2 hft strategies based on book imbalance/skew and vwap.
+In addition, we use an asynchronous logger which uses 2 lock free queues to relay the results of the backtester, writing to std out and a csv file with a seperate thread for each.

 ## Key Components